-A cheetah and her cubs walked in front of our truck which totally blew my mind.
+A cheetah and her cubs walked in front of our truck, which blew my mind.
 Later, my driver asked me to climb out and walk a few metres to the river’s edge.
 No more than 6 feet below us we watched as around 15 hippos jostled for position, all making a deafening noise.

 On the second morning, I’d booked a hot air balloon ride.
 Waking before dawn to a pot of coffee and a croissant delivered to my tent, I was taken on a short drive to the balloon launch site.

-It was still pitch dark as I approached, but all of a sudden the world was illuminated by the flame from the balloon.
+It was still pitch dark as I approached, but all of a sudden, the world was illuminated by the flame from the balloon.
 Once the balloon inflated, I climbed into the wicker basket and we set off, bobbing along just above the tree tops.

-The first thing I saw was that warthogs seemed to be scattering in front of us; every time we approached a group of them sleeping they would dart off in different directions.
+The first thing I saw was that warthogs seemed to be scattering in front of us; every time we approached a group of them sleeping, they would dart off in different directions.
 The pilot varies your altitude so that one minute you’re soaring high with the Masai spread before you, and the next – you’re only just above the height of a giraffe.

-The camp employs mainly local Kenyans but European chefs regularly visit to train the staff.
-You can expect beautifully presented 4/5 star European fare including three course lunches and dinners, a fantastic range of wines and spirits and sun-downers each evening.
+The camp employs mainly local Kenyans, but European chefs regularly visit to train the staff.
+You can expect beautifully presented 4/5 star European fare including three-course lunches and dinners, a fantastic range of wines and spirits and sun-downers each evening.

 The dining room at is situated out on the Mara Plain, where you’ll be able to watch elephant and zebra grazing in the distance.
 How often do you have the chance to dine with a view of wild animals and still feel safe?